Adaptive sticky banner

 public void onReturnedToApplication() {

-// Called when user returned to application after click.
+// Called when the user returns to the application after a click.

 }